-- In 1946 the program was initiated to re-train G.I.'s returning from the war.
-For the past 70 plus years, Purdue's Construction Management program has been a national leader in construction education. - The average undergraduate student population is 425 450 students. - Between 200 250 students work in a construction related internship every summer. - The CM department has over 10 industry related, student organizations which offer leadership and networking opportunities for the students. - Internship requirements are typically met by working two full time (40 hours per week for 10-12 weeks) summer internships, but most students will work in the industry for three summers and have well over the 800 hours of experience.
-We have seen more students and employers show interest in the semester long internship, which is arranged directly between the employer and student.
+- In 1946 the program was initiated to re-train G.I.'s returning from the war on regional campuses. - In 1968 the program was born on the West Lafayette Campus.
+For the past 50 years, Purdue's Construction Management program has been a national leader in construction education. - The average undergraduate student population is 425 510 students. - Between 200 250 students work in a construction related internship every summer. - The CM department has over 10 industry related, student organizations which offer leadership and networking opportunities for the students. - We hold 2 career fairs every academic year with over 150 companies attending.
+Companies attending represent several sectors of the industry: commercial, industrial, heavy-civil, residential, healthcare and specialty.

-- The Construction Advisory Council (CAC) consists of over 60 companies that take an active role in recruiting, mentoring, and hiring students.
+- Internship requirements are typically met by working two full time (40 hours per week for 10-12 weeks) summer internships, but most students will work in the industry for three summers and have well over the 800 hours of experience.
+We have seen more students and employers show interest in the semester long internship, which is arranged directly between the employer and student. - The Construction Advisory Council (CAC) consists of over 60 companies that take an active role in recruiting, mentoring, and hiring students.
 CAC members also relay current industry trends and needs to our faculty. - The School of Construction Management Technology is accredited by the Associated Council for Construction Education (ACCE).